LoginRadius/docs/content/references/javascript-library/form-library/index.md

 To get a One Time Password (OTP), call `LRObject.api.otpLogin` with the consumer's `phone` number.

-> Note: This API is based on the [Phone Send One time Passcode API](/references/api/passwordless-login#passwordless-login-by-phone).
+> Note: This API is based on the <a href="/references/api/passwordless-login#passwordless-login-by-phone" target="_blank">Phone Send One time Passcode API</a>.

 Format: